jarviscanada/jarvis_data_eng_KevinShimotakahara/python_data_wrangling/README.md

 ## Month to Month Changes in Revenue
 ![my image](./assets/revenueGrowth.png)

+This "revenue growth" plot shows the percentage variation in revenue relative to the previous month.

 ## New Users Vs. Existing Users
 ![my image](./assets/newExistingUsers.png)

 Despite the existing users being reasonably steady, the number of new users seem to be trending downward.

 ## Placed Orders Vs. Cancelled Orders
 ![my image](./assets/placeCancel.png)

 It appears as though there are many canceled orders present in the data.
 Perhaps new business strategies can be used to better close transactions.